-Accomplishing Goals-Reading K-3rd
+Accomplishing Common Core Goals-Reading K-3rd

-Watching our performance of Princess Thimbelina can be used in place of reading or listening to the story in preparation to help students gain experience in many of the Standards goal areas.
+Watching our performance of Princess Thimbelina can be used in place of reading or listening to the story in preparation to help students gain experience in many of the Common Core State Standards goal areas.
+Details for every area should become more specific and branch as the student advances through the grades culminating with college preparedness.